saghul/txiki.js/README.md

 > **txikia** (basque): small, tiny.

 *txiki.js* is a small and powerful JavaScript runtime.
-It targets ECMAScript 2020 and implements many web platform features.
+It targets stae-of-the-art ECMAScript and implements many web platform features.

-It's built on the shoulders of
-giants: it uses [QuickJS] as its JavaScript engine, [libuv] as the platform layer, [wasm3] as the WebAssembly engine and [curl] as the HTTP / WebSocket client.
+It's built on the shoulders of giants: it uses [QuickJS-ng] as its JavaScript engine and [libuv] as the platform layer.

 See it in action here: